 Note: Non-exempt students with placement scores indicating two or more college developmental courses are required to enroll in College Success (SLS 1101).

 Repeating courses: Florida Statute limits students to three attempts to pass each developmental course, including original grades, repeat grades and withdrawals.
 Upon the third attempt, the student is assessed the full cost of instruction, is not permitted to withdraw and receives a grade for the course.
 The student may petition to waive the full cost of instruction due to extenuating circumstances or financial hardship by completing the "Request for Exemption from Full Cost of Instruction" (non- refundable) form available from the Records and Registration Office.
 Enrollment in a class beyond the 100-percent refund period, regardless of whether a student finishes the term, is considered an attempt.

 Alternative instruction: In accordance with Florida law, students may use alternatives to traditional college developmental instruction.
-For information about these options, contact the professional staff in the Academic Success Center or meet with a Seminole State academic advisor.
+For information about these options, contact the professional staff in the Academic Success Center or meet with a Seminole State student success specialist.

 All developmental courses - reading, writing and mathematics - use the same withdrawal practices.
 Students may withdraw during the College's withdrawal period and take the same developmental course again without retesting.

 - Students who fail the developmental course's Departmental Exit Exam may take the Accuplacer/CPT after grades are posted.
 If they meet the college credit cutoff score, they may enter the college credit course.